herwonowr/slackhell/CONTRIBUTING.md

 The subject contains succinct description of the change:

 * Use the imperative, present tense: "change" not "changed" nor "changes"
-* Capitalize first type letter (e.g. Fix:)
+* Don't capitalize first type letter (e.g. fix:)
-* Don't capitalize first letter after type (e.g. Fix: fix a get table issue in the contract view)
+* Don't capitalize first letter after type (e.g. fix: fix a get table issue in the contract view)
 * If the commit refers to an issue (see section **References in commit messages** below)
 * No period (.) at the end